 Also in the story are Edward G Robinson as the Con Man, William Shatner as the Preacher, Albert Salmi as the Sheriff, Howard Da Silva as the Prospector, Paul Fix as the Indian and Thomas Chalmers as the Judge.

-James Wong Howe shoots in black and white widescreen.
-It is produced by Martin Ritt, A Ronald Lubin and Michael Kanin, scored by Alex North, and designed by George W Davis and Tambi Larsen.
+The Outrage is directed by Martin Ritt, runs 96 minutes, is made by KHF Productions, is released by MGM, is shot by James Wong Howe, is produced by Martin Ritt, A Ronald Lubin and Michael Kanin, is scored by Alex North, and is designed by George W Davis and Tambi Larsen.

 Check out more reviews on http://derekwinnert.com